If it is past the registration date, can I still join WCRR?

 What is West Coast Road Runners?

-West Coast Road Runners started in January 2004.
-Coach Dan had been coaching marathoners for 18+ years.
-He was a former Western Regional Organizer and Head Coach for another national marathon training program.
-WCRR training program now has national sponsors and is one of the fastest growing marathon training programs in San Diego county.
-We are currently registering for the Fall 2013 training season.
-We will be training for ANY full and half marathons in the Fall and Winter.
+- West Coast Road Runners is a San Diego-based running club that has been training runners for marathons & half marathons since the early 2000s.
+WCRR Owner, Coach Dan Guillory has been coaching marathoners for 20+ years.
+He also had experience as a Western Regional Organizer and Head Coach for another national marathon training program.
+WCRR training program has national sponsors and is one of the fastest growing marathon training programs in the region.
+Registration for our program is ongoing and we will train you for ANY full or half marathon.

 Who can join?

-West Coast Road Runners is great for anyone who wants to get in shape, have a good time, increase muscle tone, change their unhealthy lifestyle habits and who want to look and feel better.
-With the added nutritional component we offer one of the most comprehensive programs around.
+- West Coast Road Runners is great for anyone who wants to get in shape, have a good time, increase muscle tone, get healthier and feel better.
 We not only concentrate on the running/walking portion, but also what’s going on inside your body.
 We offer all components from from the beginner to the veteran marathoner.

 Where is the training held?